 Officials of the former COAG Energy Council, with extensive input from the SRG, developed a report that identified potential policies to improve the energy efficiency of existing homes.
 Opportunities included improved energy efficiency at various stages of an existing home’s life, such as when it is bought, sold, leased or renovated.

 The report sets out practical options that informed the Trajectory Addendum for achieving zero energy (and carbon) ready existing homes.

 Residential Buildings – Energy Ratings and Tools

-To progress the Trajectory commitment to deliver a home energy rating framework for existing homes, which leverages the Nationwide House Energy Rating Scheme (NatHERS), a Scoping Report has been developed.
+To progress the Trajectory commitment to deliver a home energy rating framework for existing homes which leverages the Nationwide House Energy Rating Scheme (NatHERS), a Scoping Report was developed.

-This report found the option to extend NatHERS to existing homes, while continuing to test and learn from the Victorian Residential Efficiency Scorecard, is the most efficient and effective use of resources.
-A transition to an open market will follow, where other energy rating tools for existing homes can seek NatHERS accreditation.
-This approach ensures an early delivery of ratings and tools to support market-driven initiatives that encourage improved energy efficiency in existing homes, while also not locking in a single approach.
+The report found the option to extend NatHERS to existing homes, while continuing to test and learn from the Victorian Residential Efficiency Scorecard, is the most efficient and effective use of resources.

 The National Scorecard Initiative will facilitate a nationally consistent approach for assessing existing homes.
 This voluntary 'in home' assessment is extending NatHERS to all homes.
 It was first piloted nationally in 2019 and further trialled in 2021.